MetaMask/core/docs/contributing.md

 - **Minimize Packages in Releases:** Include only essential packages.
 - **Changelog Management:** Carefully review and update changelogs for all packages, particularly those intended for release.
-- **Handling Common Errors:** Be prepared to re-edit and rerun the process in case of errors.√
+- **Handling Common Errors:** Be prepared to re-edit and rerun the process in case of errors.